Szczecin: 17th to 18th centuries

 Following the Treaty of Stettin of 1630, the town (along with most of Pomerania) was allied to and occupied by the Swedish Empire, which managed to keep the western parts of Pomerania after the death of Bogislaw XIV in 1637.
-From the Peace of Westphalia in 1648, Stettin became the Capital of Swedish Pomerania.
+From the Peace of Westphalia in 1648, Stettin became the capital of Swedish Pomerania.
 Stettin was turned into a major Swedish fortress, which was repeatedly besieged in subsequent wars.
 The next Treaty of Stettin (1653) did not change this, but due to the downfall of the Swedish Empire after Charles XII, the city went to Prussia in 1720.
 Instead Stralsund became capital of the last remaining parts of Swedish Pomerania 1720–1815.

 The city was on the path of Polish forces led by Hetman Stefan Czarniecki moving from Denmark during the Second Northern War.
-Czarniecki who led his forces to the city, is today mentioned in the Polish anthem, and numerous locations in the city honour his name.
+Czarniecki, who led his forces to the city, is today mentioned in the Polish anthem, and numerous locations in the city honour his name.

 Wars inhibited the city's economic prosperity, which had undergone a deep crisis during the devastation of the Thirty Years' War and was further impeded by the new Swedish-Brandenburg-Prussian frontier, cutting Stettin off from its traditional Farther Pomeranian hinterland.
 Due to a Plague during the Great Northern War, the city's population dropped from 6,000 people in 1709 to 4,000 in 1711.
 In 1720, after the Great Northern War, Sweden was forced to cede the city to King Frederick William I of Prussia.
 Stettin was made the capital city of the Prussian Pomeranian province, since 1815 reorganised as the Province of Pomerania.
 In 1816, the city had 26,000 inhabitants.

 The Prussian administration deprived the city of its right to administrative autonomy, abolished guild privileges as well as its status as a staple town, and subsidised manufacturers.
 Also, colonists were settled in the city, primarily French Huguenots.
-The French established a prosperous community, greatly contributed to the city's economic revival, and were treated with reluctance by the German burghers and city authorities.
+The French settlers, who numbered more than 600, established a prosperous community, greatly contributed to the city's economic revival, and were treated with reluctance by the German burghers and city authorities.